storyprotocol/documentation/docs/DEVELOPERS/tutorials/protect-ai-generated-content.md

 ## The Explanation

-Let's say you have some off-chain IP (ex. a book, a character, a drawing, etc).
+Let's say you generate an image using AI.
+Without adding a proper license to your image, others could use it freely.
+In this tutorial, you will learn how to add a license to your Dall-E 2 AI-Generated image so that if others want to use it, they must properly license it from you.

 In order to register that IP on Story, you first need to mint an NFT to represent that IP, and then register that NFT on Story, turning it into an [🧩 IP Asset](doc:ip-asset).
-The below tutorial will walk you through 2 different ways to do that (step 5a and step 5b).

 ## 0. Before you Start